vfiftyfive/StatefulSets-devops-playground/main.md

 NAME              TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)    AGE marvel-frontend   ClusterIP   10.43.44.204   <none>        8080/TCP   2m8s
 ```
-9. `Task 21`: Check Application is connected to the backend MongoDB collection
+9. `Task 21`: Check Application is connected to the backend MongoDB collection.
 There are 2 ways to access the application.
 - If you run `kubectl` locally on your computer:
 ```